sparkbox/mina-circle/README.md

-    set :circle_user, 'username' # Your Username with CircleCI set :circle_project, 'project_name' # Name by which CircleCI knows your project set :circle_artifact, 'artifact.tar.gz' # Name that you configured CircleCI to call your build archives set :circle_explode_command, 'tar -mzxf', # Command with options for decompressing the artifact archive
+    set :circle_user, 'username' # Your Username with CircleCI set :circle_project, 'project_name' # Name by which CircleCI knows your project set :circle_artifact, 'artifact_example.tar.gz' # Name that you configured CircleCI to call your build archives set :circle_explode_command, 'tar -mzxf', # Command with options for decompressing the artifact archive

     # Other configuration probably lives here...